Pennsylvania One Health Consortium

 Firoz Abdoel Wahid, MD, MPH, PhD

-Assistant Professor, School of Public Health, University of Pittsburgh
+Assistant Professor, Environmental and Occupational Health, University of Pittsburgh School of Public Health

 Firoz Abdoel Wahid is an Assistant Professor in the Department of Environmental and Occupational Health at the University of Pittsburgh School of Public Health, where he also serves as the Faculty Representative for Sustainability.
 He is Associate Director of the Pennsylvania One Health Consortium.
 With nearly two decades of experience in public and environmental health, his work focuses on the intersections of environmental exposures, climate change, sustainability, and population health.
 Dr. Abdoel Wahid’s research spans the Caribbean and the United States, including studies on environmental contamination, maternal and child health, and disaster-related exposures.
 His work emphasizes a One Health framework to address complex challenges at the human–animal–environment interface.